Last Updated: January 7, 2022

 The answer lies in court decisions that add up to the fact that municipalities need to tread very lightly, lest they violate the U.S. Constitution's First Amendment guarantee of freedom of religion.

 Some courts have held that congregations are virtually immune to the restrictions of municipal zoning.
-And that churches are perfectly appropriate in residential districts and cannot be banned.
+Others imply that churches are perfectly appropriate in residential districts and cannot be banned.

 You might hear this referred to as the New York rule, because New York courts have been particularly insistent that even if places of worship are detrimental to traffic and property values, their presence contributes offsetting benefits to the public health, safety, and welfare.
 So therefore they cannot be prohibited.